Definition of Berraco

-Although the Royal Spanish Academy (RAE) does not define Berraco between its pages, it has not been an impediment to society to use and give it to the same meaning of Verraco, without this word being erroneous.
+Berraco or Verraco comes from the Latin verres.
+This noun originally designates a pig that, due to its size and appearance, is chosen to contribute its genetics for the following generations of pigs.
+Although the Royal Spanish Academy (RAE) does not define Berraco among its pages, it has not been an impediment for society to use it and give it even the same meaning of Verraco, without this word being wrong.